Presenter: Patrick Rydell, Ed.D., CCC-SLP

 Course Overview – Run Time: 1:06:08

-– A.H., prior course participant
+– D.A., prior course participant

 This presentation will focus exclusively on the Learning Style Profile© (LSP).
 Other treatment approaches will receive limited or no coverage as part of this training.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.